 Over-the-counter medications such as acetaminophen (Tylenol®) can also help by relieving fevers and aches.
 It is also important to stay hydrated and get enough rest.

 Most people with previously reported human swine flu have been able to recover fully without medical attention and without antiviral medications.

 For people who are sick, help yourself get better and prevent the spread of the virus by doing the following:

-- Stay at home if you are sick.
+- Stay at home for at least 24 hours after your fever is gone.
 Do not go to work or school.

 - Stay at least 1 metre away from other people.